vinaydhegde/testdriven-site/_posts/2017-06-24-01-part4-e2e-test-specs.markdown

 }
 ```

 > What would happen at this point if an unauthorized user simply added an object to LocalStorage with a key of `authToken` and a dummy value?
 What would be displayed?
-Would they have access to any sensitive data for the server-side?
+Would they have access to any sensitive data from the server-side?
 Why or why not?

 Update the containers, and then run the tests again to ensure they pass: